USS Plunger (SS-2): Later service

-Reassigned to the Charleston Navy Yard, Plunger reached that port on 24 October and moored alongside the gunboat Castine, the tender for the Atlantic Submarine Flotilla.
+Reassigned to the Charleston Navy Yard, Plunger reached that port on 24 October 1909, and moored alongside the gunboat Castine, the tender for the Atlantic Submarine Flotilla.
 Shortly thereafter, Castine's medical officer, Assistant Surgeon Micajah Boland, inspected Plunger and two other submarine torpedo boats.
 His report graphically described living conditions on these boats.
 He found "their sanitary condition to be far from satisfactory, notwithstanding the fact that they had been at sea only about forty-five hours."

+Surgeon Boland recommended that cruises be limited to 36 hours and that when not underway the crews of the submarines, "except those absolutely necessary to be on the boats", live on board the "parent ship."

+Fate

-Plunger was renamed A-1 on 17 November 1911.
+Assigned to the Reserve Torpedo Division on 12 April 1910, Plunger was renamed A-1 on 17 November 1911.
 She was stricken from the Naval Vessel Register on 24 February 1913.

-By 1916, A-1 had been authorized for use as an "experimental target, designated 'Target E'".
-Approximately 22 March 1918 she sank at New Suffolk, Massachusetts.
-Raised and sent to the Salvage Diving School at New London, Connecticut.
-She was ultimately hoisted on board the hulk of the former monitor Puritan and authorized for sale in 1921, on an "as is, where is" basis.
+On 29 August 1916, A-1 had been authorized for use as an "experimental target, designated 'Target E'".
+Approximately 22 March 1918, she sank at New Suffolk.
+Raised and sent to the Salvage Diving School at New London, Connecticut, she was ultimately hoisted on board the hulk of the former monitor Puritan and authorized for sale in 1921, on an "as is, where is" basis.
 She was sold for scrapping on 26 January 1922.